mit-pdos/perennial/artifact/README.md

 the artifact and VM for reference; they should not be necessary to use the artifact.

+To update the build of the artifact in the VM, first run `git -C ~/armada pull` and then run `~/update-artifact.sh`.
+This will re-compile the HTML files and update everything in `~/armada-artifact`.

 Our code is open source; please feel free to share anything in this artifact or the codebase (although please point people to GitHub rather than this static artifact).